-Thesis: Nonfiction
+Thesis: Nonfiction 2 Semester Credits

 Taken with a paired course in Mentorship and Creative and Critical Reading, the thesis course represents the culmination of a student's experience in the MFA program.
 At this time, a student completes and revises a book-length project worthy of publication under the guidance of a faculty mentor.
-Types of theses vary depending on a student's
+Types of theses vary depending on a student's primary genre, but may include a novel, a collection of short stories or poems, a screenplay or play, a memoir, or a book of essays.
+If a student's manuscript is not deemed ready by his or her mentor, the student will be asked to enroll in ENL 559 for an additional semester of thesis work.

-Prerequisite(s): CONSENT(MFA Director Approval), ENL542(Corequisite for first registration in ENL554) concurrent registration is required
+Prerequisite(s): CONSENT(MFA Director Approval), ENL542(Corequisite for first registration in ENL554) \concurrent registration is required\